rbharatc/m2x-nanode/README.md

 ```
 typedef void (*post_data_fill_callback)(Print* print, int index);
-int post(const char* feed_id, const char* stream_name, int value_number,
+int postStreamValues(const char* device_id, const char* stream_name, int value_number,
                      post_data_fill_callback timestamp_cb,
                      post_data_fill_callback data_cb);
 ```

-Notice here that we use tw0 callback functions: one for timestamp, and one for data.
+Notice here that we use two callback functions: one for timestamp, and one for data.
 For each callback function, the client library will invoke it `value_number` times, each time for a different value to be pushed.

 Notice for timestamp and string-typed values, double quotes are needed: